This information was created to assist veterinarians to better understand

 Service and Other Activities

-The Service and Other Activities B&O tax classification applies to the gross income derived from "veterinary services" as that term is defined in the "Definitions" chapter.
+Service and Other Activities B&O tax classification applies to the gross income derived from the provision of "veterinary services" as that term is defined in the "Definitions" chapter.

 In short, the Retailing classification applies to income from all sales of animal care products to consumers that are not included in the definition of "veterinary services" discussed in the "Definitions" section.